-Thinking about death can be uncomfortable, so it's no surprise that half of Canadians don't have a will.1 A will is a legal document containing a person's last wishes.
+The Importance of Having a Will The best gift you can give your loved ones is a well-planned estate Thinking about death can be uncomfortable, and as such it's no surprise that more than half of Canadians (51%) don't have a will.
+A will is a legal document containing a person's last wishes.
 This includes important information such as how a person wishes to distribute their assets and who will manage them until they are distributed.
-It'll specify who the executor is - the person carrying out all these activities on your behalf when the time comes - and other relevant details such as who will take care of your children or pet.
-Did you know that the number one reason why so many Canadians don't have wills is they believe they are too young to worry about it?2 of Canadians don't have a will because they believe they are too young.
-Why wait?
-Create your lawyer-approved will and POA documents online with ClearEstate in a matter of minutes.
+It'll specify who the executor is, the person carrying out all these activities on your behalf when the time comes, and other relevant details such as who will take care of your children or pet.
+The number one reason why so many Canadians don't have wills is they believe they are too young to worry about it.1 of Canadians don't have a will because they believe they are too young.

-We believe that every Canadian, regardless of age or size of estate, should have a will.
+However, we believe that every Canadian, regardless of age and estate size, should have a will.
 It's simply a recognition of the fact that one day your time will come, and it's ALWAYS better to have a plan than not.

-^{1,2} angusreid.org/canada-will-testamentintestate-dying-without-will/
+1 https://angusreid.org/will-and-testament/

+What happens when you die without a will?